Papyruse/screencloud-nextcloud/README.md

 PS: In "Server URL" use "https://nextcloud.domain.com", not the WebDAV url.

-To install ScreenCloud from this repo, do;
+To install ScreenCloud from Debian 9.0 repo:

 Add the Screencloud repo: